OISF/suricata/doc/userguide/rules/intro.rst

 The official way to install rulesets is described in :doc:`../rule-management/suricata-update`.

+There are a number of free rulesets that can be used via suricata-update.
+To aid in learning about writing rules, the Emerging Threats Open ruleset is free and a good reference that has a wide range of signature examples.

 This Suricata Rules document explains all about signatures; how to read, adjust and create them.